YoJimbo0321/Notes/PC/Audio, Streaming, ETC.md

 ### Output

 - Output Mode: Advanced
-- Streaming > Audio Track: 6 (or any other number, it is the default audio track for the stream that all audio sources should output to)
+- Streaming > Audio Track: 1 (the default audio track for the stream that all audio sources should output to)
 - Streaming > Encoder: NVIDIA NVENC H.264 (if available)
 - Streaming > Uncheck: "Rescale Output"
 - Streaming > Rate Control: CBR